-a.
-When the power-supply cord or plug is damaged.

-- b.
-If liquid has been spilled, or objects have fallen into the product. - c.
+- a.
+When the power-supply cord or plug is damaged.b.
+If liquid has been spilled, or objects have fallen - into the product. c.
 If the product has been exposed to rain or water. - d.
+If the product has been exposed to han of watch. d.
 If the product does not operate normally by following the operating instructions.
 Adjust only those controls that are covered by the operating instructions, as an improper adjustment of other controls may result in damage and will often require extensive work by a qualified technician to restore the product to normal operation. - e.
 If the product has been dropped or damaged in any way. - f.
 When the product exhibits a distinct change in performance, this indicates a need for service.